RicardoLera/EmbeddedNet/README.md

  - Profiled performance with Gprof - Bottleneck is at convolution functions: Managed to improve backprop_conv2d at the cost of memory.
  - Profiled memory usage with Massif - Peak memory at 5,211,736B due to backprop_fc's gradient allocation.
  - Implemented recursive training
- - Implemented FC Transfer Learning
+ - Implemented Transfer Learning and tested with brain tumor images, obtaining good results.

 ## TO DO

-Current Main Task: **Finish Transfer Learning**
+Current Main Task: **Finish Testing Transfer Learning**

 Other Tasks:
+ - Fix bug with huge executable files when using Empty Struct.
  - Streamline import/export functions both in C and in Python.
  - Finish commenting all functions.